Are you an adviser? Go to Unbiased Pro

 In practice, this means the sooner you invest, the more time you have for your investments to grow.

-If you are planning to invest in your 60s, you should be considering lower-risk investments and the impact of compound interest can still help you grow your savings.
+If you are planning to invest in your 60s, you should consider lower-risk investments and the impact of compound interest to help you grow your savings.

 Deciding your financial priorities